faizjamil/learning-asp-net-core/ScaffoldingReadme.txt

 	services.AddDefaultIdentity -> services.AddIdentity<WebApp1User, IdentityRole>()
 to WebApp1User (or different name depending on your project)

+Make sure ApplicationDbContext in ApplicationDbContext inherits from IdentityDbContext<WebApp1User>

+Comment out services.AddDefaultIdentity in IdentityHostingStartup.cs
+Found in ~/Areas/Identity

+Add the AddDefaultTokenProvider method at the end of services.AddIdentity

 The generated database code requires Entity Framework Core Migrations.
 Run the following commands:
 1. dotnet ef migrations add CreateIdentitySchema